 Talking About Date and Time

-When we want to refer to a specific date or time, we can use 'it' as a dummy pronoun.
-Carefully look at the examples below:
+In order to refer to a specific date or time, we can use 'it' as a dummy pronoun.
+Take a look at the examples below:

-Sometimes we can use 'it' as a dummy verb to refer to the distance from one point to another.
-Study the following examples carefully:
+Sometimes 'it' can function as a dummy pronoun to describe the distance between two points.
+Study the following examples: